Skip to content

 2. Invitation: The moderator sends an invite message for the discovered instance (App-C/1) to the SLIM Node, which forwards it to App-C/1.
 Upon receiving the invite, App-C/1 creates a new group session, subscribes to the channel, and replies with its MLS (Messaging Layer Security) key package.
 This reply is routed back to the moderator.

-3. MLS State Update: The moderator initiates an MLS commit to add App-C/1 to the secure group.
+3. Group State Update: The moderator initiates an MLS commit to add App-C/1 to the secure group.
 The message is sent using the channel name and so the SLIM Node distributes this commit to all current participants (App-B/2 and App-A/1), who update their MLS state and acknowledge the commit.
-The moderator collects all acknowledgments.
+This message also contains the new list of participants in the group, in particular the newly added participant.
+The moderator collects all acknowledgments for the update message.
 Once all acknowledgments are received, the moderator sends an MLS Welcome message to App-C/1.
-App-C/1 initializes its MLS state and acknowledges receipt.
+App-C/1 initializes its MLS state, gets the current list of participants in the group and acknowledges receipt.
 At the end of this process, all participants (including the new one) share a secure group state and can exchange encrypted messages on the group channel.
-If MLS is disabled, the MLS state update and welcome step are skipped.
+If MLS is disabled, the update and welcome messages are used only to exchange the new list of participants in the group, so that they are all aware of who is connected.

 sequenceDiagram